hexagontruth/hexular/README.md

   - Slider input to set the number of available states, from 2-12
   - Preset dropdown menu
-  - Text area for entering custom rules
   - Bulk rule assignment dropdown with "select all" button
   - Individual dropdowns for each of the twelve possible states supported by the demo
   - A dropdown to set the default cell neighborhood

 In the configuration modal, rule assignment select menus are populated with the contents of the `rules` object loaded from `demo/rules.js`, merged with those already available in Hexular core.
-Custom rules may be added to this object via the console:
+Custom rules may be added to this object via the console, e.g.:

-        Board.instance.addRule(name, function)

-This can also be effected via the modal by adding rules directly in the given text area.
-The entered code should be a JavaScript object of one or more key-value pairs, where the value is a function that takes a `Cell` instance and returns a state value.
-This will overwrite existing rules under a given name, though if in use the new rules will have to be re-selected from the dropdowns.
+        Board.instance.addRule(name, (cell) => cell.state == 3 ?
+1 : 0)

-We can also add our own rule presets via the console:
+We can also add our own rule presets via the console, e.g.:

-        Board.instance.addPreset(name, array)
+        Board.instance.addPreset('fancyPreset', new Preset(['offset23', 'offset34', 'stepUp']))

+Such modifications can also be effected via the custom code modal (Ctrl+F) or JavaScript import button (Ctrl+I), using the same global objects, &c..

-Additional customization on the global `Board.instance.model` model can be performed as described above and in the documentation.
+Additional customization of the global `Board.instance.model` model can be performed as described above and in the documentation.

 ## More information